cmomie/Project-1-Pacman-Maze/ReadMe.md

 ******************** Objective of the Game ***********************
-Get Pacman through the maze until he reaches the Ghost in under 30 seconds
+    Get Pacman through the maze until he reaches the Ghost in under 30 seconds Player must add the amount of time that they will need to play the game

 ******************** Create Files Needed ***********************
-    images directory with the pictures of the pacman players and tile map, include css styling in html file, game.js, tilemap.js, index.html
+    Images directory with the pictures of the pacman players and tile map, include css styling in html file, game.js, tilemap.js, index.html

     ****************Create the function loop that will allow the game to operate